Plebeian council: Rogationes

-Plebiscitas
+Plebiscita

-Plebiscita (sing.
-Plebiscitum) were proposals brought forward by the Tribunes of the Plebs that were approved by majority vote of the tribes of the Concilium Plebis.
-After the Lex Hortensia was introduced in 287 BC, Plebiscitas became law for the entire Roman population, including patricians.
-Plebiscitas no longer required senatorial or magisterial approval, and were demonstrative of the will of the plebeian class.
+Plebiscita (sing. plebiscitum) were proposals brought forward by the Tribunes of the Plebs that were approved by majority vote of the tribes of the Concilium Plebis.
+After the Lex Hortensia was introduced in 287 BC, plebiscita became law for the entire Roman population, including patricians.
+Plebiscita no longer required senatorial or magisterial approval, and were demonstrative of the will of the plebeian class.